 Joyce Tyldesley's books include Chronicle of the Queens of Egypt, Tales from Ancient Egypt and biographies of Hatshepsut and Nefertiti.
 She lives in England.

-Ilene R. Tyler, FAIA, FAPT, LEED AP, is Principal and Director of Preservation in the Ann Arbor office of Quinn Evans Architects.
-She has served on the Association for Preservation Technology Board of Directors and the Technical Committee for...More
+Ilene R. Tyler, FAIA, FAPT, LEED AP is an architect with special expertise in historic preservation technology.
+As Director of Preservation in the Ann Arbor office of Quinn Evans Architects from 1986 to 2014, Ms. Tyler managed the restoration of numerous...More